FDA Drug Development Expert

 If the FDA grants approval of the drug, the applicant is granted the permission to market the drug.
 Market exclusivity lasts for approximately eight years.

-Although a drug has a patent half-life of 20 years, the majority of those years are spent in Phase 1-3 of clinical development — not on marketing.
+Although a drug has a patent half-life of 20 years, the majority of those years are spent in Phase 1-3 of clinical development — not on marketing a finished drug product.

-The patent clock starts early in the drug development process; immediately upon isolating the structure of the compound and discovering its function in the human body.
+The patent clock starts early in the drug development process; immediately upon isolating the structure of the compound and discovering 1)its function in the human body, 2)that it is unique and 3) that it is non-obvious.
 A timeline schematic for the drug development process is shown below.

 Bringing a drug to market is costly, and the cost increases logarithmically with the progression of each phase (Phase1 Phase 2 and Phase 3).

-Cost projections by Drug development experts now show that the price of bringing a drug to market is close to 2 billion dollars (US).
+Cost projections by Drug development experts now show that the price of bringing a drug to market is around 4 billion dollars (US).
 The development course of a drug is lengthy and expensive and exceeds the marketing for the drug, in most scenarios.

 The need to repeat clinical trials can cause months of delay in submitting a drug to the FDA, and an experienced drug development process expert can be key in assisting a drug company to develop a drug as in the most efficient way possible.